bablukpik/mongodb_guide/README.md

 ```

 **Performance Note:** Aggregation pipelines can be resource-intensive.
 Use indexes on fields used in `$match` stages, and consider using `$limit` early in the pipeline to reduce the number of documents processed.
+// Note: Always use indexes on fields in $match stages for optimal performance

 ### Advanced Aggregation Operators